 This part has a simple format.
-“NOVEL’S TITLE is a (genre) novel complete with (number) words” or “NOVEL’S TITLE, a (genre) novel, is complete with (number) words” are the best ways to write it.
+“NOVEL’S TITLE is a (genre) novel complete at (number) words” or “NOVEL’S TITLE, a (genre) novel, is complete with (number) words” are the best ways to write it.

 After that, you can mention any writing experience you have in that same paragraph.
 Agents and publishers love to accept writers who already have a name for themselves.
 If you have no previous writing experience, skip to the closure.

 Write your conclusion.

 This is the simplest part of the whole query.
 “Thank you for your time and consideration.”

-Some writers will also write something along the lines of: “As per requested on your website, I attached the first 10 pages of my manuscript to this email.”
+Some writers will also write something along the lines of: “As per requested on your website, I attached the first ten pages of my manuscript to this email.”
 There’s a couple of things wrong with a part of this.